mohsentaleb/react-datetimepicker/README.md

 # 📦 React TailwindCSS Date and Time Picker

-This is a feature rich React date-time picker component built with **React 18** and [Vitejs](https://vitejs.dev/) which supports:
+This is a feature rich React date-time picker component built with **React 18** and [Vitejs](https://vitejs.dev/) offering the following functionalities:

-    1. Selecting a date range from calendar
+1. Selection of date ranger
-    2. Selecting time for both start and end of the range
+2. Setting specific start and end times for the selected range
-    3. Defining custom range presets for quicker access
+3. Creating personalized range presets for faster selection
-    4. keyboard accessibility - Arrow key and Tab navigation
+4. Enhancing keyboard accessibility with arrow key and Tab navigation
-    5. Fully responsive
+5. Ensuring full responsiveness across different devices
+6. Comprehensive typing throughout the component for enhanced code reliability and development support.

+This project is a fork of [react-datetimepicker](https://github.com/v0ltoz/react-datetimepicker) with **significant alterations** including:

-It's a fork of [react-datetimepicker](https://github.com/v0ltoz/react-datetimepicker) but CSS styles are completely rewritten using [TailwindCSS](https://tailwindcss.com/).
+- Complete revamp of CSS styles utilizing [TailwindCSS](https://tailwindcss.com/).
+- Transition to [Vitejs](https://vitejs.dev/) for the build system.
+- Conversion of all files to TypeScript for improved type safety and development efficiency.

 <a href="https://github.com/microsoft/react-native-macos/blob/master/LICENSE">
     <img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="React Native for macOS is released under the MIT license." />